 A deity’s domains might also influence the chosen locations of the deity’s religious buildings.
 Sjajan might favor locations with ready access to resources useful to her followers: coal (for forges and to make coal gas used in the lamps and heaters), useful metals (iron, copper, lead), wood (lumber, or to make charcoal), and so on.
 Her followers could of course arrange to have these things shipped in, but that would not be efficient.

 Povjetera is one of leader of the air deities of the Elemental Tetratheon, and her shrines have a stifling feeling of still, dead air.
-Promijena, of the same group, is the god of eternity and reincarnation, and of healers (Death, Healing, and Repose)… his temples seem more like hospital.
+Promijena, of the same group, is the god of eternity and reincarnation, and of healers (Death, Healing, and Repose)… his temples seem more like hospitals.
 Charolija is the god of just desserts, and his shrines always seem like a court, with raised throne where a ruler might give judgement, and devices of punishment or execution are present.
 Pokonici is a dark reflection of Promijena, who embraces and encourages death so the wild lands can gain from it; her shrines are untended groves, well-fertilized by those who have died.

 Holy places also include places of interest to the deity that aren’t religious buildings.
 Libraries are holy places to deities of knowledge, battlegrounds are holy places to deities of war, roads and crossroads are important to deities of travel (as might be rivers and natural harbors), and so on.
 There might not be actual temples in these places, but I would imagine you could find shrines and monuments.